-Employees and students who are unable to wear a face-covering for health or other reasons should explore their options via the reasonable accommodation request processes available through Human Resources or the Student Access Center, respectively.
-(See Section II.E for more information).
+Employees and students who are unable to wear a mask for health or other reasons should explore their options via the reasonable accommodation request processes available through Human Resources or the Student Access Center, respectively.

-Hand Hygiene: Employees and students will be expected to wash their hands (at least 20 seconds of washing with soap and water) on a regular basis throughout the day, particularly when arriving and leaving campus, after touching their face, touching communal surfaces, coughing or sneezing, or using bathroom facilities.
-Hand sanitizer stations will also be available at multiple locations across the campuses.
+Hand Hygiene: Employees and students are expected to wash their hands (at least 20 seconds of washing with soap and water) on a regular basis throughout the day, particularly when arriving and leaving campus, after touching their face, touching communal surfaces, coughing or sneezing, or using bathroom facilities.
+Hand sanitizer stations are also available at multiple locations across the campuses.

-Cough Etiquette: Employees and students will be encouraged to cough or sneeze into their elbow or use a tissue, covering both their mouth and nose, and then immediately wash their hands as described above.
+Cough Etiquette: Employees and students are encouraged to cough or sneeze into their elbow or use a tissue, covering both their mouth and nose, and then immediately wash their hands as described above.

-Traffic Flow: To the extent possible, designation of certain doorways as points of entry and others as points of exit will be followed.
-Right-lane traffic patterns (similar to vehicular traffic) will be encouraged throughout all buildings.
+Traffic Flow: To the extent possible, designation of certain doorways as points of entry and others as points of exit are to be followed.
+Right-lane traffic patterns (similar to vehicular traffic) are encouraged throughout all buildings.

-Plexiglass Shielding: An inventory of high traffic transaction areas is being conducted to assess where shielding will be useful, such as the Library Circulation Desk, Dining Services check-in station, and Solutions Desk at the Commons.
+Plexiglass Shielding: An inventory of high traffic transaction areas has been conducted to assess where shielding is useful, such as the Library Circulation Desk, Dining Services check-in station, and Solutions Desk at the Commons.

-Security vehicles and shuttle buses will be outfitted with shielding between the driver and passenger seats to afford a greater level of protection when transporting individuals.
+Security vehicles and shuttle buses have been outfitted with shielding between the driver and passenger seats to afford a greater level of protection when transporting individuals.

-Specialized Protective (N95) Masks: Any employee or student required to wear an N95 mask (also known as an N95 respirator) will be required to successfully undergo a health screening and will be fit tested by the professional staff in UNE’s Department of Environmental Health prior to being authorized to use the mask.
+Specialized Protective (N95) Masks: Any employee or student required to wear an N95 mask (also known as an N95 respirator) is required to successfully undergo a health screening and must be fit tested by the professional staff in UNE’s Department of Environmental Health prior to being authorized to use the mask.

-All campus facilities and operations are being designed to ensure compliance with the CDC’s 6-foot social distancing guideline where possible.
-Ground and floor markings, placed to maintain six-foot (ft.) separation between individuals, will be positioned in known congestion areas to help guide and ensure appropriate social distancing.
+All campus facilities and operations have been designed to ensure compliance with the CDC’s 6-foot social distancing guideline where possible.
+Ground and floor markings, placed to maintain six-foot (ft.) separation between individuals, were positioned in known congestion areas to help guide and ensure appropriate social distancing.

-All classroom furniture seating will be adjusted to accommodate a 6-ft. separation between individuals.
-In undergraduate science teaching laboratories that have fixed furniture arrangements, such as biology and chemistry labs, maximum class sizes will be set to maintain the 6-ft. distancing requirement.
-As noted above, class section sizes will need to be adjusted accordingly, which may result in changes to students’ current schedules.
+All classroom furniture seating has been adjusted to accommodate a 6-ft. separation between individuals.
+In undergraduate science teaching laboratories that have fixed furniture arrangements, such as biology and chemistry labs, maximum class sizes have been set to maintain the 6-ft. distancing requirement.
+As noted above, class section sizes needed to be adjusted accordingly, which may have resulted in changes to students’ current schedules.
 (See Section III for more information regarding delivery of the curriculum).

-Dining areas and other public seating spaces will be furnished to allow for the physical distancing requirements.
+Dining areas and other public seating spaces have been furnished to allow for the physical distancing requirements.

-All students and employees will be expected to remain in compliance with the maximum group size parameters outlined in the Governor’s Gradual Plan to Restart Maine’s Economy.
+All students and employees are expected to remain in compliance with the maximum group size parameters outlined in the Governor’s Gradual Plan to Restart Maine’s Economy.

-All University operations and shared office spaces will be reviewed to limit the density of individuals to the extent possible.
-This will be achieved through a variety of solutions including, but not limited to, remote work for all or part of the duties of some employees, flexible/staggered work scheduling, the use of plexiglass shielding as dictated by the specific student-facing needs of the department/area, and the re-purposing of small and large conference rooms to achieve social distancing targets.
-The use of Zoom videoconferencing technology will be expected for all meetings whenever possible, including large meetings such as the monthly meeting of the University Faculty Assembly.
+All University operations and shared office spaces have been reviewed to limit the density of individuals to the extent possible.
+This has been achieved through a variety of solutions including, but not limited to, remote work for all or part of the duties of some employees, flexible/staggered work scheduling, the use of plexiglass shielding as dictated by the specific student-facing needs of the department/area, and the re-purposing of small and large conference rooms to achieve social distancing targets.
+The use of Zoom videoconferencing technology is expected for all meetings whenever possible, including large meetings such as the monthly meeting of the University Faculty Assembly.

 Restrictions on Use of Campus Facilities

-To the extent possible, services for students will be designed to provide flexibility for access.
-For example, student academic support, counseling, student access, student health, and financial aid services will all be available in both face-to-face and virtual modalities, e.g. through Zoom or other online platforms.
-At the same time, the ability to maintain the health and safety of our community will necessitate some limitations in hours of operation of some buildings, such as the libraries, the Ripich Commons, and athletic facilities, as well as the need for specific traffic flow patterns.
-Specifics are discussed throughout this plan and will be directly communicated to UNE community members and any visitors to campus.
-Signage throughout the campuses will also help inform everyone about traffic flow and facility restrictions.
+To the extent possible, services for students have been designed to provide flexibility for access.
+For example, student academic support, counseling, student access, student health, and financial aid services are available in both face-to-face and virtual modalities, e.g. through Zoom or other online platforms.
+At the same time, the ability to maintain the health and safety of our community necessitates some limitations in hours of operation of some buildings, such as the libraries, the Ripich Commons, and athletic facilities, as well as the need for specific traffic flow patterns.
+Specifics are discussed throughout this plan and are directly communicated to UNE community members and any visitors to campus.
+Signage throughout the campuses helps inform everyone about traffic flow and facility restrictions.

 Cleaning and Disinfection Policies and Procedures

-UNE will follow CDC guidelines for enhanced cleaning and disinfection practices in all campus facilities using products that meet EPA’s criteria for use against SARS-CoV-2 (COVID-19) and are appropriate for the particular surfaces.
+UNE follows CDC guidelines for enhanced cleaning and disinfection practices in all campus facilities using products that meet EPA’s criteria for use against SARS-CoV-2 (COVID-19) and are appropriate for the particular surfaces.

-Campus common areas, including common areas of the residence halls, such as restrooms, elevators, and reception areas, and other frequently touched surfaces will be cleaned at increased intervals by our Campus Services professional staff, including the use of an electrostatic sanitation system (commonly referred to as a portable misting/fogging system).
-Sanitation stations with equipment, supplies, product information, and usage guidelines will be located in centralized areas of each building.
+Campus common areas, including common areas of the residence halls, such as restrooms, elevators, and reception areas, and other frequently touched surfaces are being cleaned at increased intervals by our Campus Services professional staff, including the use of an electrostatic sanitation system (commonly referred to as a portable misting/fogging system).
+Sanitation stations with equipment, supplies, product information, and usage guidelines are located in centralized areas of each building.
 Any member of the UNE community may request proper sanitation training through Housekeeping Services.

-Enhanced cleaning and disinfection protocols will also be used for athletic facilities, such as the strength and conditioning, locker, and athletic training rooms.
-These protocols include self-service options for occupants, who will be provided with equipment and materials, as well as daily deep sanitation by misting with electrostatically charged EPA registered disinfectants.
+Enhanced cleaning and disinfection protocols are also being used for athletic facilities, such as the strength and conditioning, locker, and athletic training rooms.
+These protocols include self-service options for occupants, who are provided with equipment and materials, as well as daily deep sanitation by misting with electrostatically charged EPA registered disinfectants.

-University fleet vehicles will be sanitized by Facilities between uses by different drivers.
-Sanitization will consist of cleaning of touched surfaces or misting as required.
-The contracted transportation companies, including the Portland Campus Shuttle and the Biddeford Campus to Biddeford Shuttle, will use their sanitation protocols as approved by the State.
+University fleet vehicles are sanitized by Facilities between uses by different drivers.
+Sanitization consists of cleaning of touched surfaces or misting as required.
+The contracted transportation companies, including the Portland Campus Shuttle and the Biddeford Campus to Biddeford Shuttle, use their sanitation protocols as approved by the State.

 Student Health Center

-Facilities: The physical footprint and staffing of the Student Health Centers are being relocated and expanded on both campuses to accommodate the possible need to manage both suspected and confirmed cases of COVID-19, as well as to safely manage the regular and ongoing operations of student health.
+Facilities: The physical footprint and staffing of the Student Health Centers have been relocated and expanded on both campuses to accommodate the possible need to manage both suspected and confirmed cases of COVID-19, as well as to safely manage the regular and ongoing operations of student health.

 Student Travel During the Term

-Once students have returned to campus to begin the term, travel during the term is strongly discouraged.
-All community members are advised against travel outside of Maine, New Hampshire, Vermont, Connecticut, New York, and New Jersey until further notice.
+Now that students have returned to campus to begin the term, travel during the term is strongly discouraged.
+All community members are advised against travel outside of Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey until further notice.
 If individuals do travel out of these specified states, they must follow the 14-day self-quarantine/testing guidelines outlined above upon their return to Maine.